allegheny/cmpsc195sp12/source/syllabus.markdown

 {% callout red %}
 An unexcused Tuesday will cost you a full letter grade.
 Exceptions will only be made in extreme (and documented) circumstances.
 {% endcallout %}
 * [**Peer Assessment**] You will be working with others quite a bit.
 We will regularly engage in some simple assessments of our collaborators.
 Why?
-Because you're supposed to be helping each-other excel; a partner who doesn't engage is not learning everything they should... and neither are you.
+Because you're supposed to be helping each other excel; a partner who doesn't engage is not learning everything they should... and neither are you.
 So, we will be "checking in" on collaborative processes regularly.
 {% callout yellow %}
 You <em>must</em> come to class prepared.
 The goal this semester is to 1) minimize lecture and 2) maximize the time we spend discussing and collaborating around the task of learning to write programs that do really cool stuff.
 That means it is <strong>up to you to prepare yourself to engage actively in class</strong>.
 {% endcallout %}